Office of International Programs

 You can pay for the trip by check or credit card.
 If paying by credit card please visit the MRP website.
 Once on this page, click the donate button.
 After entering your credit card data, there is a place designated for notes.
 Please put "New Year's Tour" in this box.
 This will tell MRP that you are paying for your trip.

-Sunday, December 28, 2014: Arrive at Villahermosa where, if traveling on the suggested group flight, you will be met upon arrival at the airport and transferred to our hotel.
-For those arriving independently, a taxi can be hired for the short drive into town.
+Sunday, December 28, 2014: Arrived in Villahermosa where met upon arrival at the airport and transferred to our hotel.
+For those who arrived independently, a taxi was hired for the short drive into town.
 Overnight at the Hyatt Villahermosa.
 (Dinner included)

-Monday, December 29: Visit La Venta Park to see a magnificent outdoor collection of stone sculpture that originally came from the Olmec site of La Venta.
+Monday, December 29: Visited La Venta Park to see a magnificent outdoor collection of stone sculpture that originally came from the Olmec site of La Venta.
 The Olmec were one of the earliest cultures developed in Mesoamerica, preceding the Maya by centuries.
 Their monumental stone carvings and mythological beings puzzle archaeologists to this day.
-After lunch, drive to Palenque, a World Heritage site and one of the great western capitals of classic Maya civilization that some have called "the Paris of the Maya."
-We will check into our charming hotel and have time for relaxation, exploring the surrounding lush forest, and swimming in the unusual pool.
+After lunch, we drove to Palenque, a World Heritage site and one of the great western capitals of classic Maya civilization that some have called "the Paris of the Maya."
+We checked into our charming hotel and had time for relaxation, exploring the surrounding lush forest, and swimming in the unusual pool.
 Overnight at Chan Kah Resort Village for two nights.
 (Breakfast, Lunch, Dinner included)

-Tuesday, December 30: Explore Palenque's many exquisite examples of 7th- and 8th-century Maya architecture, including the Temple of the Inscriptions, Palace, the Cross Temples, recently uncovered Temples XIX and XXI.
-We finish the morning walking a beautiful downhill jungle trail, across waterfalls and hidden ruins, to get a true sense of the rainforest and all its beauty.
-After lunch at an outdoor, palm thatch restaurant, visit the Palenque site museum, with many world famous pieces of Maya ceramics and stone carving.
+Tuesday, December 30: Explored Palenque's many exquisite examples of 7th- and 8th-century Maya architecture, including the Temple of the Inscriptions, Palace, the Cross Temples, and recently uncovered Temples XIX and XXI.
+We finished the morning walking a beautiful downhill jungle trail, across waterfalls and hidden ruins, to get a true sense of the rainforest and all its beauty.
+After lunch at an outdoor, palm thatch restaurant, we visited the Palenque site museum, with many world famous pieces of Maya ceramics and stone carving.
 (Breakfast, Lunch, Dinner included)

-Wednesday, December 31: We cross the selva mountains and visit the gorgeous site of Tonina carved into the highland hillsides and then the colonial city of San Cristobal de las Casas –where dynamics between Latinos and Indios are still complicated--before ending our day at the Casa Mexicana in Tapachula, the pearl of the state of Socanusco.
+Wednesday, December 31: We crossed the selva mountains and visited the gorgeous site of Tonina carved into the highland hillsides and then the colonial city of San Cristobal de las Casas –where dynamics between Latinos and Indios are still complicated--before ending our day at the Casa Mexicana in Tapachula, the pearl of the state of Socanusco.
 Happy New Year's Eve!
-Don't forget to ask Tom about that time he was in San Cristobal on Good Friday!
 (Breakfast, Lunch, Dinner included)

-Sunday, January 4: We visit the famous Sunday market at Chichicastenango.
-Don't let Grace and Colleen buy ALL of the textiles!
-Then we are off to Lake Atitlan, which the great German explorer Alexander von Humboldt called "the most beautiful lake in the world."
-We spend the first of two nights at Hotel Atitlan in the shadow of volcanoes and a Guatemalan national park.
+Sunday, January 4: We visited the famous Sunday market at Chichicastenango.
+Then we were off to Lake Atitlan, which the great German explorer Alexander von Humboldt called "the most beautiful lake in the world."
+We spent the first of two nights at Hotel Atitlan in the shadow of volcanoes and a Guatemalan national park.
 (Breakfast, Lunch, Dinner included)

-Monday, January 5: We take a boat tour through the traditional Maya villages of Lake Atitlan and return to our lakeside Hotel Atitlan (Breakfast, Lunch, Dinner included)
+Monday, January 5: We took a boat tour through the traditional Maya villages of Lake Atitlan and returned to our lakeside Hotel Atitlan.
+(Breakfast, Lunch, Dinner included)

-Tuesday, January 6: We leave Atitlan to the colonial city of Antigua in the central highlands of Guatemala, famous for its well-preserved Spanish Baroque influenced architecture as well as a number of spectacular ruins of colonial churches.
+Tuesday, January 6: We left Atitlan to go to the colonial city of Antigua in the central highlands of Guatemala, famous for its well-preserved Spanish Baroque influenced architecture as well as a number of spectacular ruins of colonial churches.
 It has been designated a UNESCO World Heritage Site.
-This is the first of two nights at the Hotel Camino Real Antigua.
+This was the first of two nights at the Hotel Camino Real Antigua.
 (Breakfast, Lunch, Dinner included)

-Thursday, January 8: Our final day is spent in Antigua then a short drive to Guatemala City to see some of their wonderful museums of ancient Maya artifacts and enjoy a city tour.
-We celebrate the end of our adventure at the Camino Real Guatemala.
+Thursday, January 8: Our final day was spent in Antigua then we took a short drive to Guatemala City to see some of their wonderful museums of ancient Maya artifacts and enjoy a city tour.
+We celebrated the end of our adventure at the Camino Real Guatemala.
 (Breakfast, Lunch, Dinner included)

-Friday, January 9: Transfer to the airport in Guatemala City for flights home.
+Friday, January 9: Transferred to the airport in Guatemala City for flights home.